aidansteele/aidansteele.github.io/docs/posts/insecurity/federating-into-azure-gcp-and-aws-with-oidc.md

 In order to deploy these resources, you will need an Azure tenant, a GCP organization and an AWS account.
 The free tier is fine for all of these.
-Clone the repo, edit the values in `main.tf` and run `terraform apply`.
+Clone the repo, edit the values in `vars.auto.tfvars` and run `make deploy`.

 ## The second step

-`terraform apply` should yield a handful of outputs.
-These will need to be inserted into `azure/azure.go`, `gcp/gcp.go`, `aws/aws.go` and `oidc/generate_oidc.go`.
-There are placeholder constants in each file.

-Once that's done, you're ready to go!
-Simply `cd` into each directory and `go run azure.go` (etc) to your heart's content.
+You can now run `make run`.
+That will in turn run each of the sample apps to federate into AWS, GCP and Azure.
 The code isn't perfect, but it should be a reasonable starting point (e.g. it handles refreshing credentials when they expire, etc.)

 Each Go package does the moral equivalent of enumerating storage buckets in an